-As you can see, coffee, both opened and sealed, will last dramatically longer in the freezer than your pantry or refrigerator.
+Coffee beans will last dramatically longer in the freezer than in your pantry or refrigerator.

 Coffee that has already been brewed and left on the counter should be consumed within 4-6 hours.
 It is always best to drink the coffee immediately, especially if milk has been added, as it goes off quicker than your coffee will.

 How long will cold-brewed coffee last?

 Cold-brewed coffee is a popular choice these days, especially as we head into the warmer summer months.
 Once prepared, the coffee should last for roughly two weeks in the refrigerator.
 After this time, the taste will be compromised, and it is best to dispose of it.